Hyperoptic vs Sky Broadband

 Winner: It's a tie.
 Both Hyperoptic and Sky broadband offer gigabit broadband speeds, although Hyperoptic does offer symmetrical uploads on many of their plans.

 Hyperoptic generally offer fibre to the building, although they are connecting more properties with full fibre now.
-The fastest speeds available are up to 920Mbps on average, but this is symmetrical with uploads as fast as downloads.
+The fastest speeds available are up to 900Mbps on average, but this is symmetrical with uploads as fast as downloads.

 Sky resell broadband on the Openreach part-fibre and full fibre networks, and their top speed is currently 900Mbps.
 Uploads are asymmetrical however, with a top speed of 90Mbps on average.

-Full fibre to the home can be more reliable than part-fibre technologies, including where Hyperoptic connect individual apartments to their full fibre network via coaxial cable.
+Full fibre to the home can be more reliable than part fibre technologies, including where Hyperoptic connect individual apartments to their full fibre network via coaxial cable.

 Here are the average speeds of Hyperoptic broadband plans: